Jiayi21/DVR3D-python-interface/DVR3Dinterface/configs/Unvarified_config.md

 This file includes the variables that input format hasn't been verified.

+**\[Detailed tested\]:** Because in the early stage I mixed up some error type.
+Some parameters in **Differ** section might not cause Fortran error, the error could from other reason that has been solved (missing file, or error was from other argument's format).
+Currently I'm testing them again while tring to find some information from Fortran code (I just realized this way after last meeting).
+Those tested ones will be marked as detailed tested.

+These detailed tested flags will be removed after all of them are tested.
+With the instruction above.

 * Been verified: Fortran code can run for that variable have same format as the document
-* Differ: Format on document didn't work (by error, wrong result, or that F20.0 looks greatly different from example), but an acceptable format was found (most likely manually counted from example)
+* Differ: Format on document have some uncertain (by error, wrong result, or that F20.0 looks greatly different from example), but an acceptable format was found (most likely manually counted from example)
 * Unknown: Not verified, and does not in an example.
 Parsing of this variable was not tested.

 # DVR3DJZ